Historical Snippets

 Below is a sample of the many articles on the Mackinac Race located in the Chicago Library online newspaper section.
 Just type the keywords Belmont Harbor and Mackinac for articles exclusively to our harbor.
 The researcher will need a library card number to access the online library

-Samples of Various Articles
+Samples of Various Articles about the Race

 The Race of 1934